 And yet, as Don McNair, Senior Director of Customer Interaction at Yaskawa Electric says, “Customer satisfaction is a moving target.
 As the customer expectations change the service and technology used to provide the service will change.
 In implementing the technology we believe that the customer has the choice of what technology he/she prefers to use, so our support systems must address the customers technology of choice.”

 If you are not engaging customers on the channels they already use, you are missing sales.
-According to a report by Gartner, for instance, 57% of U.S. online customers say they are very likely to abandon an online purchase “if they cannot find quick answers to questions.”3 By offering self-service portals on their websites or a live chat service, businesses can engage that customer at the moment they need it and help them find those quick answers.
+According to a report by Gartner, for instance, 57% of U.S. online customers say they are very likely to abandon an online purchase “if they cannot find quick answers to questions.”3 By offering self-service options on their websites or a live chat service, businesses can engage that customer at the moment they need it and help them find those quick answers.

 Specifically, a business that adopts a multi-channel approach to customer service affords themselves many advantages.